 Final thoughts on playing baccarat for free or real money

-While not in the same league as blackjack or roulette in terms of popularity, baccarat does have its fans.
+While not in the same league as roulette games or blackjack in terms of popularity, baccarat does have its fans.

 You’ll find this game in the high-limit area of many casinos, as well as (in simple “mini bacc” form) on the casino floor.